thunder-project/thunder/python/doc/install_local.rst

 Installation
 ============

-Thunder can be installed on most modern computers running Python 2.7.
+thunder can be installed on most modern computers running Python 2.7.
 It has only been tested on Mac OS X, but should also work on Windows and Linux.
 If you aren't already using scientific Python, we recommend getting the `Anaconda distribution <https://store.continuum.io/cshop/anaconda/>`_.

 To follow along with the instructions below, you'll just need a command line (e.g. the Terminal app in Mac OS X), a web browser, and the ``pip`` Python package manager (which is included with Anaconda).
-These instructions get Spark and Thunder running on a local machine.
+These instructions get Spark and thunder running on a local machine.
 That's great for learning the library and developing analyses.
-But Thunder is meant to run on a cluster.
+But thunder is meant to run on a cluster.
 Once you install, the command ``thunder-ec2`` lets you launch a cluster on Amazon's EC2, see :ref:`install_ec2_ref`.

 Installing Spark
 ~~~~~~~~~~~~~~~~